marcwebbie/passpie/README.md

 # search credentials with the regular expression "example\.com|org".
 pysswords -s example\.com|org

-# copy password from credential "github" into clipboard.
+# copy password from credential "example" into clipboard.
 Option: `-c` or `--clipboard`
 # this option have to be used with --get|-g option
-pysswords -c -g github
+pysswords -c -g example

 # print all credentials as a table with hidden passwords
 pysswords

 # print all credentials and show passwords in plain text.
 Option: `-P` or `--show-password`
 pysswords -P

+# delete database and remove all credentials
+pysswords --clean

+# export database to a pysswords database file called pysswords.db
+pysswords --export pysswords.db

+# import database from pysswords database file called pysswords.db
+pysswords --import pysswords.db

 # specify other pysswords database.
 Option `-D` or `--database`
 pysswords -D /path/to/other/database